Howard Devoto: Luxuria

 One of his next projects was a 1988 collaboration with Liverpool multi-instrumentalist Noko.
 As Luxuria they released two albums and a music video for the single "Redneck".

 Life after popular music

 For most of the 1990s Devoto was little involved in music, earning his living by working for a photo agency.

 In 2001, he teamed up with Buzzcocks colleague Pete Shelley for the first time in twenty-five years, and released the much-anticipated Buzzkunst under the name ShelleyDevoto.
 Reviews were mixed.

 In 2002, Devoto had a small part in the movie 24 Hour Party People, a film about Manchester's Factory Records.
-In his brief cameo appearance, Devoto appears as a janitor cleaning a men's toilet while actor Martin Hancock portrays Devoto having a tryst with the wife of promoter/journalist Tony Wilson.
+In his brief cameo appearance, Devoto appears as a caretaker cleaning a men's toilet while actor Martin Hancock portrays Devoto having a tryst with the wife of promoter/journalist Tony Wilson.
 The real-life Devoto breaks the fourth wall by addressing the camera and stating, deadpan, "I definitely don't remember this happening".

 Magazine reformed in February 2009, with former Luxuria partner Noko replacing the deceased John McGeoch on guitar.